OneGneissGuy/OneGneissGuy.github.io/about.md

 Source code for this repository can be [here](https://OneGneissGuy/onegneissguy.github.io)

-![a nice image]({{ https://onegneissguy.github.io}}/assets/beach.jpg) A vista of Maui from Honokohau Bay, Kailua-Kona, 2014.
+![a nice image]({{ https://onegneissguy.github.io}}/assets/beach.jpg) A vista of Maui from Honokohau Bay, Kailua-Kona, Hawaii, 2014.